BuninD/FramesX-Figma-UI-Kit/README.md

 ---

-Frames X is the most powerful and comprehensive UI Kit for Figma, built for startups, agencies, and enterprise teams.
+Frames X is the most powerful and comprehensive UI Kit for Figma.
+Built for startups, agencies, and enterprise teams.
 Whether you're building websites, SaaS dashboards, or complex design systems, Frames X gives you the speed and consistency to scale your design output.

 ## Core Features